-This impact is for 53,457 square feet (1.23 acres) of PMA impacts associated with grading for MC-631, Suitland Parkway.
-As a result of the location of the REF on-site and the requirements for safe construction of the master-planned roadway, impacts to the on-site streams are unavoidable impacts.
-This impact also incorporates the sewer line crossing, adjacent to the proposed road construction, to reduce PMA impacts.
+This impact is requesting 53,457 square feet (1.23 acres) of PMA impacts associated with grading for MC-631, Suitland Parkway.
+As a result of the location of the regulated environmental features on-site and the requirements for safe construction of the master-planned roadway, impacts to the on-site streams are unavoidable impacts.
+This impact also incorporates the sewer line crossing adjacent to the proposed road construction to reduce PMA impacts.
 Additional reforestation is proposed in this area to provide a buffer for the on-site stream system.
+This impact is supported as proposed.